apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 6. Perform BIRCH clustering using stateful processing.
 7. Print the texts assigned to clusters.

-The following code snippet shows the first two steps of the pipeline, where message from Pub/Sub is read and converted into a dictionary.
+The following code shows the first two steps of the pipeline, where a message from Pub/Sub is read and converted into a dictionary.

 {{< highlight >}}
     docs = (